padenj/travel-list/docs/implementation-checklist.md

 - When creating packing lists, items will be displayed in a separate list for each user.
 "Whole family" items will be displayed in their own list.
 - Soft deleted items should be hidden from all lists and UI (no restore for now).
 - Use checkboxes for multi-select UI (categories, member assignments).
-- Seed standard categories and default items should be added automatically through the "Manage my Family" wizard (not on startup).
+ - Seed standard categories and default items are added automatically when a new family is created via the API (no wizard required).

 #### Milestone 3 Tasks
 - [x] Backend: CRUD for categories and items (with soft delete, hidden from UI)
 - [x] Backend: Many-to-many relationships (items-categories, items-members, including "whole family" assignment)
 - [x] Frontend: UI for managing categories and items (checkbox multi-select for assignments)
-- [x] Frontend: Integrate category/item management into "Manage my Family" wizard
  - [x] Frontend: Display packing lists per user and for "whole family" items
-- [x] Seed standard categories and default items via wizard
+ - [x] Seed standard categories and default items are created during family creation via the API

 ### Milestone 3 Completion Note